Sarkulum/Malicious_Website_Scanner/To-Do.md

+-Add URL list
+-Encode in Base64 (kind of finished)
-Add URL list.
-Encode in Base64.
-Don't use scan_id for post or retrieve.
+-Don't use scan_id for post or retrieve